Benign breast lumps

 Benign (non-cancerous) breast lumps can develop for different reasons.

 • Changes in hormones.
-Your hormone levels can affect your breasts and may cause cysts, fibroadenoma and the lumps that come and go before and during your period.
-In men, an imbalance between the hormones oestrogen and testosterone can cause a breast lump due to gynaecomastia.
+Your hormone levels can affect your breasts.
+Hormonal changes may cause cysts and fibroadenomas.
+Hormones can also affect the lumps that come and go before and during your period.
+Men can get a benign breast lump called gynaecomastia.

-• Problems during breastfeeding, which may lead to infection (mastitis) or an abscess.
+• Problems during breastfeeding.
+This may lead to an infection (mastitis) or an abscess.

 Symptoms of benign breast lumps